 The State of Missouri continues to anticipate a four percent increase in total Medicaid HCBS expenditures for each year of the demonstration program.
-For this reporting period, the State of Missouri continues to make increases in the amount of expenditures for total HCBS Medicaid expenditures (federal and state funds) for all Medicaid recipients.
+For this reporting period, the State of Missouri continued to make increases in the amount of expenditures for total HCBS Medicaid expenditures (federal and state funds) for all Medicaid recipients.
 This includes, but is not limited to MFP participants (See Table 2a).

 An example of the State of Missouri's commitment to changing the balance in long term funding can be observed in annual funding levels reported by the Missouri Division of Developmental Disabilities for LTC expenditures spent on HCBS support and services for persons with DD (See Table 2b).
 The State of Missouri anticipates a two percent increase in total Medicaid HCBS expenditures for persons with DD for each year of the demonstration program due to awareness of available services in response to implementation of the MFP demonstration.
-For this reporting period, the State of Missouri is slightly behind the annual target goal for this period.
+For this reporting period, the State of Missouri reached the target goal and is only slightly short of the annual target goal.